 The Federal Crowdsourcing and Citizen Science Toolkit is a treasure trove for materials related to Citizen Science, e.g. for scientific publications or case studies.
 Here you can also find a guide for the creation of projects.

-Citizen Science Project Builder is an open and free tool by the Citizen Science Center Zurich which allows anyone to create a data analysis project.
+Citizen Science Project Builder is an open, free and easy tool of the Citizen Science Center Zurich to create a data analysis project.

 Wildlife Sightings is a platform for the creation of projects in the field of wild animal watching.
 Programming knowledge is not necessary.

-Zooniverse offers the possibility to create a citizen science project and present it as an official Zooniverse project on the platform.
+Also Zooniverse offers the possibility of creating your own Citizen Science project and presenting it as official Zooniverse project on the platform.

 With Cyber tracker you can create a smartphone app (Android) for GPS data collection free of charge.
-Programming skills are not required.
+Programming knowledge is not necessary.

-With Epicollect you can collect individualised geotag information together with pictures via smartphones (Android and iPhone) and present it on a project website which has been created specifically for this purpose.
-The platform is free of charge.
-Programming skills are not required.
+With Epicollect you can collect individualised geotag information together with pictures free of charge via smartphone (Android and iPhone) and present it on a project website which has been created specifically for this purpose.

-SPOTTERON is a smartphone app system (Android and iPhone) for documenting localised and specific sightings.
-The collected data is edited for evaluation and represented on maps.
-It is a payable service.
+SPOTTERON is a smartphone app (Android and iPhone) with which you can document localised and topic-specific sightings.
+The collected data is edited for evaluation and/or addressing and represented on maps.

-Naturelocator is a company which supports projects in the development of smartphone apps for the collection of environmental data.
-It is a payable service.
+Naturlocator is a company which supports projects in the development of smartphone apps for the collection of environmental data against a fee.